beamzer/EazyQuiz/README.md

 - **Documentation**: Check the built-in format examples in the application
 - **Issues**: Create detailed bug reports with browser and file information
 - **Feature requests**: Describe your use case and expected behavior

+## The following part is completely halicinated by AI which I won't be held responsible for ;)

 ## 🗺️ Roadmap